-Just with most places in the UK, the question of Is Bournemouth a safe city, can vary from crime to crime and area to area.
+Is Bournemouth a safe place to live?
+Is a common question asked about the area.
 In general, Bournemouth is thought of as a safe place to live and work.
 It does not hold a bad reputation for being particularly unsafe and is seen as being quite a nice area to live in. especially due to being so close to the coastline.
-This makes it a very desirable areas to live in and to visit.
-Numbo gives the area a very high rating on how safe it is to walk alone during the daylight, meaning the streets of Bournemouth are quite safe and secure.
+This makes it a very desirable area to live in and to visit.
+Numbo gives the area a very high rating on how safe it is to walk alone during the day, meaning the streets of Bournemouth are quite safe and secure.

 Is Bournemouth Rough?

 Bournemouth is pretty safe after dark according to Numbeo.
-They give the area a moderate rating for safety when walking alone during night.
-However, with every town or city there are risks that come with night fall.
+They give the area a moderate rating for safety when walking alone at night.
+However, with every town or city, there are risks that come with nightfall.
 Criminal activity will always increase as the sun goes down, and criminals take advantage of the dark.
 Therefore, it is always best to be cautious when out at night wherever you are, particularly if you are alone.

 Bournemouth is home to many clubs and bars, as well as pubs and the usual hotspots for criminal behaviour in towns.
 With drunken behaviour comes antisocial behaviour, fights and criminal damage.
 Meaning that the streets of a once safe town could now become risky and troublesome to walk down.